Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 dam in the Nevelskoy Strait

-Well, a dam, in my opinion, is the best way out, although due to lack of money this is a matter of the distant future.
-What is good about the dam?
-The fact that through culvert gates such as in St. Petersburg, it is possible to regulate the water flow.
-But it’s unlikely that the subtropics in the seaside are bad, although Kuro Sivo actually barely reaches the seaside and it’s still unknown how much it will heat up.
-What harm this does is unclear.
+Well, in my opinion, a dam is the best solution, although due to lack of money this is a matter of the distant future.
+What is good about a dam?
+Because through the culvert gates, like in St. Petersburg, you can regulate the water flow.
+But, it is unlikely that the subtropics in Primorye are bad, although Kuro Sivo really barely reaches Primorye and it is still unknown how much it will warm up.
+It is unclear what harm this will cause.
 Nature always adapts.
-People live in Japan and nothing.
+People live in Japan and it is okay.

 1. 0